Ros Atkins: Outside Source

 In 2013, the BBC announced that Atkins would present a new programme called Outside Source.
 It would have separate radio and TV editions on the BBC World Service and BBC World News.
 It launched on BBC World Service radio in 2013, with a launch on BBC World News in early 2014.
 The BBC announced in early 2015 that the TV edition would be expanded and carried by both BBC World News and BBC News Channel at 9 pm UK time.

-Outside Source is known for what the BBC calls "state-of-the-art touch-screen technology" which is used to access and illustrate developing news stories.
+Outside Source was known for what the BBC called "state-of-the-art touch-screen technology" which was used to access and illustrated developing news stories.
 Atkins has talked about sharing the BBC's editorial process with viewers as stories evolve and of making sure that "if you switch the show on, you're guaranteed the immediacy and full range of information on a story that comes from being online".